kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

   <img src="https://github.com/user-attachments/assets/7b70ce4a-0ba3-4e91-924a-d9df1eb91ae7" alt="Example image" width="300" />
 </div>
 - Turning state (`girando`) tracks if the robot is currently turning to prevent conflicting commands.
-- The robot uses a black line detection ROI to keep track of the floor line and assist navigation while turning.
+- The robot uses a black line detection ROI to keep track and assist navigation while turning.
-- Yellow lines are detected to count how many have been crossed; the robot stops after detecting **12** yellow lines, indicating the end of the course.
+- Orange lines are detected to count how many have been crossed; the robot stops after detecting **12** orange lines, indicating the end of the course.
 - The servo command is sent as an angle string to the Arduino, which moves the servo accordingly.
-- The motor moves forward continuously unless stopped by the yellow line count condition.
+- The motor moves forward continuously unless stopped by the orange line count condition.
 - The system uses visual markers and debug prints for easy monitoring.
+- At the moment of parking it will identify the Magente parking lot and maneuver to do a parallel park.

 This obstacle avoidance strategy combines color-based object detection with line following and a servo-actuated steering system to navigate safely and complete the obstacle course.

-# Into the codes (code explanations)
+# `</>` Into the codes (code explanations)

 ---